TheRealZephros/master-thesis/chapters/materials.typ

 == Bendingar.fo <bendingar.sec>
 Bendingar.fo is a website, that hosts #gls("BEND") @bend_grunn. #gls("BEND") contains inflections, lemmas and morphological data for faroese words and names.
 Most words are taken from wordlists that were made for #gls("RÆTT") @rætt, that were taken from a faroese dictionary @fo_ordabók.
 The names are from the name list from #gls("MAL") @bend_grunn.

-== #gls("NLLB") <nllb.sec>
+== No Language Left Behind <nllb.sec>
-The faroese dataset consists of multiple types of data primary #gls("BITEXT"), mined #gls("BITEXT") and monolingual Text.
-For faroese, the datasets consist of primary @nllb_fo_1 and mined bitext @nllb_fo_2.
+The faroese #gls("NLLB") dataset consists of multiple types of data primary #gls("BITEXT"), mined #gls("BITEXT") and monolingual Text.
+For faroese, the datasets consist of primary @nllb_fo_1 and mined #gls("BITEXT") @nllb_fo_2.
 The primary #gls("BITEXT") corpora are publicly available parallel corpora from a variety of sources.
 The mined #gls("BITEXT") corpora are retrieved by large-scale #gls("BITEXT") mining.
 The mined data includes all the English-centric directions and a subset of non-English-centric directions.
 Only the faroese data is used in this study.